-We're honored to feature two new poems by John Grey in Issue Two of Orson's Review: "She's Got the Look" and "Resident Genius".
+We're honored to feature new poetry by John Grey in Issue Two of Orson's Review: "She's Got the Look" and "Resident Genius".
 Issue Two of Orson's Review will be released on March 19th, 2019.

 We're also very fortunate for the time John took to sit down and chat with us about his journey as a poet.

 *The following interview involves Orson's Publishing (OP) and John Grey (JG).

 OP: How did your journey with the written word begin?

 JG: As a very young boy, I would scribble little stories in the borders of my oldest sister’s books.
 Much to her consternation, of course.
 A few years later, during a long bout with illness, I found writing to be the ideal and most reliable companion.